-Marshall has been one the biggest surprises not only for the Lakers, but in the entire NBA.
-The Lakers were so confident in Marshall’s ability that they traded away Steve Blake to make minutes for the second year guard.
+Marshall has been one of the biggest surprises not only for the Lakers but in the entire NBA.
+The Lakers were so confident in Marshall’s ability that they traded away Steve Blake to make minutes for the second-year guard.
 While Marshall’s scoring has struggled since the acquisition of Kent Bazemore and MarShon Brooks, he has still averaged over six assists a game in the four games since the trade.

 As Marshall told Mark Medina, he understands that he must play more consistently:

 ‘Consistency is my main motivator.’
 As a young player, I feel like that’s the main thing i struggle with.’
 Marshall said.
 ‘To my standards and to help my team out, I feel I have played sub-par.
 That’s unacceptable.’

 Marshall knows that nothing is guaranteed to him right now.
 He is playing on a non-guaranteed contract and must continue to play consistently to earn another long term contract.
 He will continue to use all the critics as the fire to improve his game.
 The Lakers can only hope that his play continues to improve and he develops into a solid starting point guard as the team will look to rebound from this down season.